BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 If it find the keywords, then it will extract (`sed`) the contents between those tags and output in appropriate format.

-> We won't cover the exact syntax of the script.
+> Considering the course objective, we won't cover the exact syntax of the script at this time.
-> This requires advanced knowledge of test command, ifelse shorthand,
-> extended posix and here string.
 {: .tips}

 ### Running a bash script